helven-innity/mraid-ad-loader/README.md

 The application includes preset ad IDs for quick testing of various ad formats and sizes.

-## Testing
+## 🛠️ Testing

-Refer to `tests/UAT_TEST_CASES.md` for comprehensive test scenarios and expected results.
+Refer to `tests/UAT_TEST_CASES.md` for comprehensive scenarios and expected results.

-## License
+## 📜 License

 Proprietary - Internal Development Tool

-## Support
+## 📞 Support

-For issues or questions, please contact the development team.
+For issues or questions, please contact R&D Team.